mikelui/mikelui.github.io/_posts/2018-07-22-jekyll-nested-blocks.md

 Another normal paragraph about my friends: {{ my_enemies_list | join: ", " }}.{% endraw %}
 ```

-This snippet would produce the following:
+This snippet will produce the following:

 ---
 ### A markdown header